DARPA-CRITICALMAAS/umn-ta2-mineral-site-linkage/README.md

 - [x] Bring back the column identification function
 - [x] Finish function for developing information dictionary
 - [x] When saving to geojson, also save the source of the file
+- [x] Recheck dictionary for Alaska dataset
+- [x] Populate text based linking method (create python file for each method)

 ### To-Do
 - [ ] Create method to create short description when there is no column representing short description
 - [ ] Finish m7.determine_location to select most confident location (not just the first)
 - [ ] Develop a clustering algorithm that will allow inter-linking
 - [ ] Develop method to test accuracy of each module (column_mapping, linking procedure)
-- [ ] Populate text based linking method (create python file for each method)
 - [ ] Make logging available for each module (move timing and accuracy to log)
+- [ ] (Extended) Change to polars / geopolars

 ### Archive